-The Compact Living Design Guidelines offer direction to developers proposing smaller units.
-The goals of our guidelines include:
+The Compact Living Design Guidelines are intended to provide guidance to developers proposing smaller units.
+The aspirations of the Compact Living Design Guidelines include:

-- building community by creating spaces that encourage people to connect outside their unit
+- Build community on both a building scale and a neighborhood scale by creating spaces that encourage people to connect outside their unit.

-- encouraging creativity and innovation in how developers and designers meet the needs of residents.
+- Encourage creativity and innovation in how developers and designers meet the needs of residents.